10 Dairy-free Desserts That Are Easy To Meal Prep

 Ingredients

-Dairy-free yoghurt, plain or flavoured protein powder, granola, fresh fruit like berries, chopped mango, kiwi or spiced apples.
-To make, combine the protein powder with the yoghurt, then layer into a serving jar alternating with the fruit and granola.
+Dairy-free yoghurt, plain or flavoured plant-based protein powder, granola, fresh fruit like berries, chopped mango, kiwi or spiced apples.
+To make the vegan parfaits, simply combine the protein powder with the dairy-free yoghurt, and then layer into a serving jar alternating layers with yoghurt, fruit and granola.
+You can even get a bit fancy, and add a layer of smoothie or chia pudding to your parfaits.

 These dairy-free recipes are all super easy micro meal prep and make healthy desserts in a matter of minutes with no milk or dairy.
 If you have enjoyed theses, you'll find more recipe ideas and support inside the Facebook Community, click here.